dstackai/dstack/docs/docs/index.md

 $ pip install dstack
 $ dstack start

-The hub is available at http://127.0.0.1:3000?token=b934d226-e24a-4eab-eb92b353b10f
+The Hub is available at http://127.0.0.1:3000?token=b934d226-e24a-4eab-eb92b353b10f
 ```

 </div>

-!!! info "NOTE:"
+??? info "What is Hub?"
+    Hub is a server application designed to facilitate team collaboration and streamline the usage of `dstack`.
+    It orchestrates runs, stores cloud credentials, tracks usage, and performs other essential functions.

+    You have the flexibility to start Hub locally, on a dedicated server, or in the cloud.
+When starting it locally,
-    On startup, Hub configures the default project to run dev environments and workflows locally.
+    the default project is automatically configured to run everything locally.
+If Hub is started remotely, you can

-    You can log into Hub and configure other projects that will run dev environments and
+    configure the CLI to connect to a remote Hub using the `dstack config` command.

-    workflows in your cloud account (AWS, GCP, etc.).
+    To enable Hub to run dev environments, pipelines, and apps in your preferred cloud account (AWS, GCP, etc), you need to
+    log in to Hub, configure the corresponding project, and provide the necessary cloud credentials.

-## Create your first repo
+## Init the repo

-A repo is any folder from which you want to run dev environments and workflows.
+A repo is any folder from which you can run dev environments, pipelines, and apps.

 To initialize a folder as a repo, you have to run the `dstack init` command there.